-3B Reporting – Lifelock pulls credit reports from all three major credit bureaus-TransUnion, Equifax, and Experian.
-They provide a TransRisk credit score for each of these reports and ongoing updates to the Experian credit report.
+LifeLock pulls credit reports from all three major credit bureaus-TransUnion, Equifax, and Experian.
+The company provides a TransRisk credit score for each of these reports and ongoing updates to the Experian credit report.

 Identity Theft Protection

 For those concerned about identity theft, LifeLock brings a lot of protective features to the table, which can be viewed under the "Feature Details" tab.
 A more thorough review of LifeLock as a protection service can be found here.

 - Reliance on free credit reports

 Non-Standard Credit Scores

 LifeLock does not provide customers with a "true" FICO score, which is the credit score utilized by over 90 percent of major lenders.
 Instead, the company gives you a VantageScore, which few, if any major lenders use.
 This means that the credit scores LifeLock provides you may be very different from the one your lenders see, and cannot be relied upon for determining or even approximating your actual credit standing with lenders.

 Poor Refresh Rate

 On the Ultimate Plus plan, Lifelock will only provide customers with their full credit reports from all three bureaus once per year.
 A lot can happen in one year.
 Those who are committed to improving their credit would do well to monitor their full reports more often than that.